Search versus Search for Collapsing Electoral Control Types: Introduction

-This paper explores the issue of whether the collapsing (as decision problems) pairs of Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} and Carleton et al.~\cite{car-cha-hem-nar-tal-wel:t4:sct} have the same \emph{search} complexity.
+This paper explores the issue of whether the collapsing (as decision problems) pairs of Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} and Carleton et al.~\cite{car-cha-hem-nar-tal-wel:j:sct} have the same \emph{search} complexity.
 We prove that in every case the answer is Yes (if given access, for the case where the election's winner problem itself is not even in $\p$, to an oracle for the election's winner problem), and indeed we show that in each case a solution for one can (again, given access to the winner problem) be polynomial-time transformed into a solution for the other.
 Thus the complexities are polynomially related (given access to the election system's winner problem).
 Additionally, for the concrete cases of plurality's, veto's, and approval's collapsing pairs, we explore whether those polynomially equivalent search complexities are clearly ``polynomial time,'' or are $\np$-hard, and we resolve every such case.

 Why is this important?
-In reality, one typically---e.g., if one is a campaign manager---wants not merely to efficiently compute whether there \emph{exists} some action that will make one's candidate win, but rather one wants to get one's hands, efficiently, on \emph{an actual such successful action}.
-Unfortunately, the literature's existing collapsing control type pairs are each about and proved for the ``exists'' case.
+In reality, one typically---e.g., if one is a campaign manager or a corrupt vote collector/counter---wants not merely to efficiently compute whether there \emph{exists} some action that will make one's candidate win, but rather one wants to get one's hands, efficiently, on \emph{an actual such successful action}.
+Unfortunately, the literature's currently known results on collapsing control type pairs are each about the ``exists'' case.
 In contrast, this paper's results are establishing that the literature's existing collapsing control type pairs even have the property that---given access to the winner problem for the election system in question\footnote{Although for the three concrete election systems we cover as examples that is not even needed as their winner problems are each in polynomial time.}---for both members of the pair the ``getting one's hands on a successful action when one exists'' issue is of the same complexity for both.
 We also show that one usually can efficiently use access to solutions for one to get solutions for the other.